jpmckinney/multi_mail/README.md

 })
 ```

 The default SpamAssassin score needed to flag an email as spam is `5`.
-Add a `:spamassassin_threshold` option to increase or decrease it.
-For example:
+Add a `:spamassassin_threshold` option to increase or decrease it:

 ```ruby
 service = MultiMail::Receiver.new({